Protein in diet

 Amino acids are classified into three groups:

-Conditional amino acids are usually not essential, except in times of illness and stress.
-They include:
+Conditional amino acids are needed in times of illness and stress.

 Vegetarians are able to get enough essential amino by eating a variety of plant proteins.